 Ninotchka was filmed in June and July of 1939, but by the time it was released, it was already out of date.
 The Nazis had invaded Poland and global catastrophe loomed, which makes Ninotchka bittersweet.
 MGM quickly arranged to get Garbo’s family out of Sweden.
 The introductory title was to alleviate the confusion of the quickly evolving political landscape.
-Politically it was quite radical, as a satire both of capitalism AND communism.
+Ninotchka was quite a radical film, as it was a satire both of capitalism AND communism.

 Felix Bressart, Garbo, Sig Ruhman, Alexander Granach

 This was her fourth and last Oscar nomination (she lost to Vivien Leigh's Scarlett O'Hara).
 The film was banned in Communist countries, also banned in (Vichy?)
 France until 1947.
 But, it was a huge hit.
 Garbo Laughs said the tagline, sometimes larger than the title of the film.
 And audiences did laugh, drowning out the dialogue.
 Frank S. Nugent wrote in the New York Times, “(Ninotchka) finds the screen’s austere first lady of drama playing a dead pan comedy with the assurance of a Buster Keaton.
 It must be monotonous this superb rightness of Garbo’s playing.
 We almost wish she would handle a scene badly once in a while just to provide us with an opportunity to show we are not a member of a fan club.
 But, she remains infallible” (Swenson 396).